Contact CU Independent Opinion Staff Writer Alexis Kantor at Alexis.Kantor@colorado.edu.

 With the popularity of the belief in pursuing passion, we shouldn’t have so many discontented workers.
 But we do.
 People back themselves into a career corner when they mistake passion for actually becoming good at their job.
 Passion convinces people they will find a desirable career based off of good intentions.
 I neither have this degree of trust in the system, nor the belief that passion is what drives a skilled worker.

 I believe practice and persistence are the fundamental components of finding work you love.
 Passion is secondary and often irrelevant.
 Not only are our minds naturally malleable when we are young, but there’s also not a lot a person can do with their passion unless it is honed into a skill.
 The best thing is to devote time and energy to developing a range of useful skills that are derived from an inflated ambition, not passion.
+For example, if you want to start a business or career dealing with electrical work, you may undergo an electrical training and secure the necessary certifications.
+Those who would like to work in the healthcare industry may consider enrolling in medical assistant programs.

 I am talking about a simple flip of conventional wisdom.
 By focusing intentions on becoming skilled, rare and valuable, passion will find you.
 Treat yourself like you are your most worthwhile investment.
 Show the world why people need you in it.
 Forget worrying about how it’s all going to pay off for right now.
 If intentions are targeted and actions are meaningful, then there is little possibility of failure.
 Doors open for people who are good at what they do.